jdhitsolutions/PSWorkItem/docs/Get-PSWorkItem.md

 ### -DaysDue

-Get open tasks due in the number of days between 1 and 365.
+Get open PSWorkItems due in the number of days between 1 and 365.

 ```yaml
 Type: Int32